JayjeetAtGithub/Fast-Drop-Desktop/README.md

 # pyP2P

-A peer to peer file sharing script in python
+A peer to peer file sharing app in python.
+This is the desktop client

 ### Running Instructions :